 c.
-Field work (Field Trips)
+Field work (Field Trips) One week in the Madre de Dios region.

-The field work shall consist of a trip to the Madre de Dios region to visit the native community Tres Islas, formed by the Shipibo and Ese eja peoples.
+The field work shall consist of a trip to the Madre de Dios region to visit the native community Tres Islas, formed by the Shipibo and Ese 'eja peoples.
 The visit shall make it possible to see directly the lifestyle of the community and the impacts of the gold mining activity in its territory besides the manner how the community fought to win the case before the Constitutional Court of Peru and the challenges to achieve the effectiveness of its rights to present.